logzio/logzio-k8s/README.md

 * [Custom configuration](#custom-config)

 **Important notes:**
-*  If you're running on k8s 1.19.3+, please use `logzio-daemonset-containerd.yaml`.
-* The API version of `ClusterRole` and `ClusterRoleBinding` in `logzio-daemonset-rbac.yaml` and `logzio-daemonset-containerd.yaml` is `v1`, since `v1beta1` was deprecated as of k8s 1.17.
-If you're running on an earlier k8s version, you may need to manually change the API version for those components.
+*   **K8S 1.19.3+**  - If you’re running on K8S 1.19.3+ or later, be sure to use the DaemonSet that supports a containerd at runtime.
+It can be downloaded and customized from[`logzio-daemonset-containerd.yaml`](https://raw.githubusercontent.com/logzio/logzio-k8s/master/logzio-daemonset-containerd.yaml).
+* **K8S 1.16 or earlier** - If you’re running K8S 1.16 or earlier, you may need to manually change the API version in your DaemonSet to `apiVersion: rbac.authorization.k8s.io/v1beta1`.
+The API versions of `ClusterRole` and `ClusterRoleBinding` are found in `logzio-daemonset-rbac.yaml` and `logzio-daemonset-containerd.yaml`.
+If you are running K8S 1.17 or later, the DaemonSet is set to use `apiVersion: rbac.authorization.k8s.io/v1` by default.
+No change is needed.
+* The latest version pulls the image from `logzio/logzio-fluentd`.
+Previous versions pulled the image from `logzio/logzio-k8s`.

 <div id="default-config">